steve-burton/ping-pong/README.md

 ## Support and contact details

-[Click here](http://steve-burton.github.io/ping-pong/) to view my track suggester on GitHub Pages.
+[Click here](http://steve-burton.github.io/ping-pong/) to view my Ping-pong web app on GitHub Pages.
 Or you can contact me [here](mailto:stevevburton@gmail.com) by email.

 ## Technologies Used